anmolmishra307680-pixel/anmolmishra307680-pixel-prompt-to-json-backend/TASK7_INTEGRATION_COMPLETE.md

 🎉 Task 7 Integration Demo Complete!
 ```

-## Integration Status: ✅ COMPLETE
+## Integration Status: ✅ COMPLETE + ENHANCED

-All Task 7 requirements implemented and ready for production use.
+All Task 7 requirements implemented with professional API organization:
+- ✅ **46 Endpoints** organized into 13 logical categories
+- ✅ **Modern Authentication** with JWT refresh tokens
+- ✅ **Professional Documentation** with categorized Swagger UI
+- ✅ **Proper Schemas** for all compliance endpoints
+- ✅ **Production Ready** with clean development setup

+Ready for enterprise production use with enhanced developer experience!